 The dollar dropped before the release of the Federal Open Market Committee minutes.
 Mixed data did not affect the euro.
-The zloty managed to extend gains after very successful Tuesday.
+The zloty managed to extend gains after very good Tuesday.

-Today's reports from the eurozone were rather mixed.
-The data concerning the booking growth in the German industry missed the forecast – it dropped as much as 0.9 percent on a monthly basis – clearly a worse result than the plus 1.5 percent projected.
-In the previous month, the order amounts dropped 2.6 percent (revised from minus 3.9 percent).
+Today's reports from the eurozone was rather mixed.
+The data concerning the booking growth in the German industry missed the forecast – it dropped as much as 0.9 percent on a monthly basis – clearly a worse result than plus 1.5 percent projected.
+In the previous month the orders amount dropped 2.6 percent (revised from minus 3.9 percent).

 Nevertheless, the data concerning the industry is not coherent with sentiment reports.
-In March, the PMI index showed an improvement in the economic conditions.
-Thus, forthcoming months may bring some advancement as the sentiment data concerns the future and the industry data relates to the past.
-Nevertheless, some deterioration in the industry will negatively affect the GDP growth in the first quarter.
+In March the PMI index showed an improvement in the economic conditions.
+Thus, coming months may bring some advancement as the sentiment data concerns the futures and the industry data interests the past.
+Still, some deterioration in the industry will affect negatively the GDP growth in the first quarter.

 In turn, the data on retail sales in the eurozone was better than the German release on industry.
 The retail sales growth stood at 3 percent on a yearly basis – a sign that the expansion is intact.
-However, the data from the previous week was revised down to 3.2 percent from the 3.7 percent reported previously – a suggestion that the pace of increase may be slower than previously anticipated.
+However, the data from the previous week was revised down to 3.2 percent from 3.7 percent reported previously – a suggestion that the pace of increase may be slower that previously thought.

 Greece got financing

 The future of Greece remains uncertain.
-The nation still has not reached an agreement with its international creditors on disbursement of the money from the bailout program.
-Today, the Greek prime minister Alexis Tsipras met with the Russian president Vladimir Putin – a message for the European politicians that Athens have more options than Brussels.
+The nation still has not reached an agreement with its international creditors on disbursement of the money from bailout program.
+Today the Greek prime minister Alexis Tsipras met with the Russian president Vladimir Putin – a message for the European politicians that the Athens have other options that Brussels.
 However, the joint statement after the meeting was not significant.